 As part of a community outreach project, periodically, the Supreme Court visits schools and holds oral arguments for students to attend.
 The program is called the Supreme Court Advancing Legal Education for Students (SCALES).
 SCALES is aimed at educating high school students on the judicial system and getting them interested in a legal career.

 Tennessee allows most court records to be open to the general public.
 They have a search feature on their judicial branch website where users can review the Supreme Court and Courts of Appeal cases and view all the documents and information.
 However, as with most states, sealed, expunged, and juvenile records will not be available.
 This may include criminal and adoption records.
 Additionally, the federal government does not allow private or sensitive information to be contained in any files that are open to the public.
 Therefore, the Court Clerk must redact things like children’s names, bank account information, tax IDs, social security numbers, and other items before making the records public.

 Along with a list of forms to help patrons file cases in Tennessee, the judicial branch website also includes links to cases of special interest like divorce-with-children forms, juvenile delinquency, mediation process forms, appeal claim forms, protection orders and others.
 They also provide guides for juvenile issues and veterans’ cases.
-Tennessee offers an e-filing option but only for appellate cases.
+The Volunteer State offers an e-filing option but only for appellate cases.
 All other cases must be filed in person at the courthouse with the Court Clerk.
 Fee schedules for filing most types of cases are posted on the judicial branch website.